 How Do I Become a Pipefitter?

-Becoming a pipefitter requires a basic understanding of a number of trade skills, but a solid expertise in both welding and HVAC piping systems is required.
+Becoming a pipefitter requires not only a basic understanding of a number of trade skills, but a solid expertise in both welding and HVAC piping systems.

-While requirements for pipefitter certification do vary by state, the information above provides a solid foundation of the most common requirements and daily responsibilities of a pipefitter.
+While exact qualifications for pipefitter certification do vary by state, the information above provides an overview of a pipefitter's job.